amendx/vue-dndrop/README.md

 npm i vue-dndrop@next
 ```

 > This library consists on a wrapper for Vue.js components over the long missed [smooth-dnd](https://github.com/kutlugsahin/smooth-dnd) library.
 To make it less _importee_, all the content imported from `smooth-dnd` is now on our own library.
-It's all plain javascript now.
+It's all plain JavaScript now.

 ### Contributors